 At 10:30 am there is a walking tour offered by City Walk.
 Personally, I love walking tours as a way to get to know a bit more about a destination.
 If that sounds of interest you can learn more here (you do need to book your time slot in advance).
 Not a fan of walking tours?
 Not to worry- you can explore Reykjavik on your own.

 Reykjavik has a number of museums, shops, and sites.
-Obviously, you need to choose what is of the most interest to you, especially since you only have 3 days in Iceland, but here are a few places that I think are worth a look.
+Obviously, you need to choose what is of the most interest to you, especially since you only have three days in Iceland, but here are a few places that I think are worth a look.

 - Hallsgrimskirkja Church: head to the top for beautiful city views